vczb/earn/CONTRIBUTING.md

 Before collaborating with the project, please read our [code of conduct](./CODE_OF_CONDUCT.md).

-See our [Wiki](https://github.com/vczb/gamou/wiki) for more information about the project.

 ---

 ### Getting started

 We are very happy with your interest in collaborating on the project, before starting read this guide carefully.
 Before submitting any pull request see the [issues](https://github.com/vczb/gamou/issues) guide, if your demand is not there create a new one and wait for approval for development.

-We use [kanban](https://github.com/vczb/gamou/projects/1) as a workflow, take a look there and see what's going on.

 ---